vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

+[ Bug fix ][ Tab Item ] When duplicating an active tab-item block, no more than one tab-item block becomes active.

 = 1.82.0 =
 [ Add function ][ Core Cover ] Add toolbar link for components.
 [ Specification Change ] Change the location of the margin-related CSS code.